I’m a romantic and love seeing brides and grooms with their full smiles and dreamy eyes!

 I am a long time member of the Massachusetts Justices of the Peace Association

-“My community” from 1971 to 2015 was Concord, MA.
+From 1971 to 2015 Concord was my community.
 Concord has many wonderful memories for me and I hope also for many of my couples who met me there.
 In 2015 my husband and I felt it was time to down-size, so we moved to Chelmsford.
 Old habits die hard and I am reluctant to let go of my past, so please do not be confused by the two names associated with my website!
 Concord or Chelmsford, I am the same caring Justice of the Peace!